 Best Oeko-Tex Mattress

-The Eco Comfort Mattress from Parachute features naturally breathable and moisture-wicking layers of pure New Zealand wool certified by the Wool Integrity NZ program and Oeko-Tex certified, organic cotton ticking fabric.
+The Eco Mattress from Parachute features naturally breathable and moisture-wicking layers of pure New Zealand wool certified by the Wool Integrity NZ program and Oeko-Tex certified, organic cotton ticking fabric.

 What type of mattress is best for your sleeping style?
 See our Decision-Making Guide for Buying the Right Mattress to find out.